-Students living in the residence halls at Arkansas Tech University, participate in bi-annual evacuation procedures and drills, which are held at the beginning of each academic semester.
+Students living in the residence halls at ATU participate in bi-annual evacuation procedures and drills, which are held at the beginning of each academic semester.
 These evacuation and emergency/fire drills are designed to inform students of emergency exits and emergency planning for the residence halls.
 Residence Life is responsible for the coordination of these drills.
-Residents of the halls will be notified of the drills by housing staff.
-The University also participates in a table top exercise each year and a full scale scenario.
-These exercises are based on a wide range of emergency situations and critical incidents that may affect some or all of the University community.
-University officials use these exercises to determine the best course of actions and responses for the various incidents.
-The University is active in the Pope County Office of Emergency Management drills and exercises that are held every year and may affect the University community.